What workers need to know about employment law before starting their new job

 Minimum wages

 Each year, the Fair Work Commission (FWC) conducts an Annual Wage Review of the national minimum wage, to which Unions and employer groups make submissions as to whether the minimum wage should be increased, and to what extent.
-In 2019, the FWC set a minimum wage of $740.80 per week or $19.49 per hour from 1 July 2019.
+In 2024, the FWC set a minimum wage of $915.90 per week or $24.10 per hour from 1 July 2024.
 Awards include different minimum wages for an employee’s classification under that award, no less than the national minimum wage.
-These Award minimum wages were increased by 3% from 1 July 2019.
 If you find that your employer is paying you below your classification’s minimum wage, you can seek the help of your Union, the Fair Work Ombudsman or a law firm like Taylor & Scott Lawyers to make a claim for underpayments.

 The National Employment Standards